How to host and share Data Docs on Azure Blob Storage

 3. Add a new Azure site to the data_docs_sites section of your great_expectations.yml

-az_site: # this is a user-selected name - you may select your own
+new_site_name: # this is a user-selected name - you can select your own

 You may also replace the default

 local_site if you would only like to maintain a single Azure Data Docs site.